City's Big Rivals and Rivalries

 Fast forward to 2012, we met again at Wembley in the Play Off Final.
 We’d already played them 4 times earlier that 2011/2 season (3 wins and a draw for City), so the rivalry was greatly intensified.
 Despite going an early goal down, we won 2-1, thanks to a controversial winner which surely would have been disallowed if VAR had been in operation.
 City fans gloated, Luton fans, who outnumbered City fans by about 3 to 1, sulked.
 How we gloated.
 10 years later, it is perhaps better to suppress that gloating given our respective league positions.
 That said, many Luton fans still don’t have a good word to say about City and haven’t forgotten Wembley 2012.

 Even before Wembley, a new rival, semi final opponents Mansfield, had emerged.
 Their striker, Matt Green was sent off for 2 yellow cards in the first leg, the first for a foul on Michael Ingham and the second for a silly hand ball.
-Fury from the Mansfield fans behind the goal and one, Carolyn Radford (nee Still) in the director’s box.
+Fury from the Mansfield fans behind the goal and one, Carolyn Radford (nee Still) in the director’s box,was arrested.
 Post match, Michael Ingham received much abuse, so much that the police considered there to be a real threat to his safety in the second leg.
 Given City’s promotion, that rivalry never festered.

 Over the years, Darlington and Hartlepool have both considered City to be big rivals.
 I’m sure both sets of fans would agree a day out in York being preferable to their more local rivals and have traditionally brought big followings to York.